 - Flax Seeds

 High magnesium intake is associated with lower risk for some heart disease risk factors including metabolic syndrome and high blood pressure (14).
-Moreover, low intake of magnesium are linked to increased risk of heart disease (15).
+Moreover, a low intake of magnesium is linked to an increased risk of heart disease (15).

 How exactly magnesium plays a role in heart health is not completely understood, but it is becoming more clear that getting enough of it through healthy eating has some serious heart health benefits.